Orchestra Hall (Detroit)

-Orchestra Hall is an elaborate concert hall in the United States, located at 3711 Woodward Avenue in Midtown Detroit, Michigan.
+Orchestra Hall is a concert hall at 3711 Woodward Avenue in Midtown Detroit, Michigan, United States.
 The hall is renowned for its superior acoustic properties and serves as the home of the internationally known Detroit Symphony Orchestra (DSO), the fourth oldest orchestra in the United States.
 With the creation of an adjoining auditorium for jazz and chamber music in 2003, Orchestra Hall became part of the Max M. and Marjorie S. Fisher Music Center.
 It was listed on the National Register of Historic Places in 1971.

 History

 The Detroit Symphony Orchestra had previously played at the old Detroit Opera House.
 However, Ossip Gabrilowitsch demanded that the DSO build a suitable auditorium before he assumed his position as music director.
 Construction on Orchestra Hall began on June 6, 1919, and was completed in barely six months.

 The 2,014-seat hall was designed by the noted theater architect, C. Howard Crane.
 The first concert took place on October 23, 1919 and the hall remained the home of the Detroit Symphony Orchestra until 1939.
 In 1924 Mr. and Mrs. William H. Murphy gifted a large 4-manual, 72-rank, 4,355-pipe Casavant Frères organ to the DSO and Orchestra Hall "so long as the society remained integrally what it was".
 The organ's dedicatory concert was given March 17, 1924 by Marcel Dupré.

 Due to the financial difficulties of the Great Depression, the orchestra was compelled to leave Orchestra Hall and enter into a more economical arrangement to share the Masonic Temple Theatre.
 Orchestra Hall was vacant for two years until it was purchased by new owners.
 For ten years Orchestra Hall presented jazz artists under the name Paradise Theater, opening on Christmas Eve 1941.
 The Paradise hosted the most renowned jazz musicians, including Ella Fitzgerald, Billie Holiday, Count Basie, and Duke Ellington.
 The entertainment at Paradise Theater often included a live act and a movie from a B movie studio like Republic Pictures, Monogram Pictures, or Producers Releasing Corporation.
 A typical show on October 27, 1944 featured Cab Calloway and his Cotton Club Orchestra on stage and the movie That's My Baby!
 (Monogram, 1944, Richard Arlen, Ellen Drew).